MENU

 ■ Recommended birding spots

-It takes about 5 minutes by car from Nakakaruizawa Station.
-There is a 3-km observation trail in a forest of about 100 hectares at an elevation of about 1000 meters.
+About 5 minutes drive from Nakakaruizawa Station.
+There is a 3-km observation trail in the 100-hectare forest at an elevation of about 1,000 meters.
 Most of the typical summer birds that come to Karuizawa can be seen here, such as the yellow-rumped warbler, oriole, black thrush, and nojiko.

 ~Chigataki Waterfall Trail

-A 1-km walking trail leads north from the Sezon Museum of Contemporary Art to Chigataki Falls from the end of the forest road.
+This is a 1-km walking trail that leads north from the Sezon Museum of Contemporary Art to Chigataki Falls from the end of the forest road.
 While listening to the cool sound of the stream, you can observe wild birds that live along the stream, such as the Japanese wren and the raven.

 ■Summer Birds Birds that migrate from the south to raise their young in the summer.